playfulgod/android_device_lge_l1m/README.md

-**Work in progress for the LG Motion 4G.
+**Work in progress for the LG Spirit 4G.

 **Thanks to: